Blackprint/nodes-polkadot.js/README.md

 <details>
 	<summary>Quick walkthrough on how to load module and open some example</summary>

-> If the video looks blurry, please right click and open it on the new tab
+> If the video looks blurry, please play it in fullscreen

 https://user-images.githubusercontent.com/11073373/153986424-9e75c62e-42a8-49eb-b9af-144801067e00.mp4